Practice & Philosophy

 Painting · Sculpture · Installation · Digital Media · Writing

 ZT Tosha is a multidisciplinary artist and author working across installation, sculpture, painting, and writing.
-His practice is built on a single sustained inquiry: what does it mean to hold form under pressure — and what remains when that pressure becomes the work itself.
+His practice investigates how form behaves under sustained structural, perceptual, and cognitive pressure, and what emerges when that pressure becomes the primary condition of the work itself.

 The Process